telerik/xaml-docs/integration/visual-studio-extensions/for-wpf-vs-extensions-project-creation.md

 	![WPF Configure your new project menu](images/radcontrols-for-wpf-vs-extensions-project-creation-2.png)

+	>tip When creating a .NET Core (and later) project, the __Framework__ dropdown is missing.
+Instead, you can choose the target .NET version of the project, from the dropdown with the Telerik versions (see Figure 4).

 3. In the __Create New Project Wizard__ select the project template you want to use.
 The wizard allows you to define a blank project with only the `Telerik.Windows.Controls.dll` referenced, or to use one of the [Office-inspired templates]({%slug visual-studio-templates%}) (Calendar, Word-Inspired, etc.).

 	During this step you can also select the project's language (C# or VB.NET) and also the version of Telerik UI for WPF.